 Stand with Church behind you.
 Look right.
 Walk down Borgo San Lorenzo for five minutes to Piazza del Duomo.
-Enter the huge open square called the

 Enter the huge open square called the Piazza Del Duomo.
 Ahead is the green and white striped Baptistery, while to the left and behind it is the cathedral of Santa Maria del Fiore, crowned by the mighty Duomo.
-Walk into the square and stop so that you can see the dome at the far end, the huge marble façade of this end of the cathedral, and the green and white octagonal baptistery to your right.
+Walk into the square and stop so that you can see the dome at the far end, the huge marble façade of this end of the cathedral, and the your right.